johnrudolph/beast-master/rules.md

 3. **Environments**: If the space is a special environment, follow the environment's rules.

 Once all players have passed, pass the Mantle to the player in first place, and begin the next Age.

+*Note*: This means that two different player could Harvest the same space at Harvest.
+- Suppose Mitch has three Acolytes, and John has one.
+Mitch Harvests the space, and gains his rewards.
+Now John has control of the space, and he can Harvest it on his next turn.
+- However, a Colossus still contributes to the Control of a space.
+Suppose Mitch has his Colossus there, and John has one Acolyte.
+Mitch harvests, and puts his Colossus on its side.
+John cannot Harvest this space, because Mitch's Colossus still controls it.

 ## Beginning a new Age